kanaria69/Mainecoco/README.md

-## Did you hear that David lost his ID in prague?
-Now we just have to call him Dav.
+## Did you hear about the runner who was criticized?
+He just took it in stride